TomTonic/pe_renamer/README.md

 ### Common flags

-- --dry-run, -n    : don't perform filesystem changes, only print planned mkdir/mv operations
+- --dry-run, -n    : don't perform filesystem changes, only print planned renaming operations
-- --verbose        : print parser/log messages to stderr
+- --verbose, -v    : print verbose output during processing
+- --ignoreCase, -i : perform filename comparisons case-insensitively.
+When set, name-equality checks use case-insensitive matching (useful on Windows-like collated filesystems).
+- --justExt, -e    : only adjust/append the file extension; do not change the base filename.
+Useful when you only need to restore an extension (e.g. add `.dll` to obfuscated binaries) without renaming the file's base name.

 ### Examples